-During the reign of Kanhardev Chauhan, the Sultan of Delhi Alauddin Khilji attacked here in 1311 AD.
+During the reign of Kanhar dev Chauhan, the Sultan of Delhi Alauddin Khilji attacked here (Fort of Jalore) in 1311 AD.

 The artillery of the fort of Jalore is very attractive.
 It is said that it was a Sanskrit school built by Parmar Raja Bhoj, which was later converted to a mosque by the Muslim overlords of the fort and started to be called Topkhana Masjid.

-The main attraction of the fort here in the desolate residential palace, now abandoned with ruined symmetrical walls with huge rock formations all around.
+The main attraction of the Jalore fort here is the desolate residential palace, now abandoned with ruined symmetrical walls with huge rock formations all around.

 From Hindu temples to Jain temples to mosques, representing the holy places of various rulers of this place, you will find them all inside the Jalore Fort complex.

-Visiting Time Jalore Fort – 10 AM to 5 PM
+Visiting Time of the Jalore Fort – 10 AM to 5 PM

 Entry fees of the Jalore Fort – Nill